I mentioned before how I had a hate/hate relationship with my red couch.

 Hello, brown cushions of goodness and light.

-It took Rebecca and me all of 15 minutes or less from start to finish.
+It took Rebecca and me all 15 minutes or fewer from start to finish.

 Then we went to Hobby Lobby and bought pillow covers.

 It’s like I don’t even know who you are.